Frank Yeboah: Career

-Before entering politics, Yeboah worked in the education sector.
-He served as the Assistant Headmaster (Academic) at Toase Senior High School in the Ashanti Region, where his responsibilities included academic planning and student support services.
-He also served as Director of Procurement and Project at the National Health Insurance Authority (NIA).
+Before entering politics, Yeboah worked in the health sector.
+He served as Director of Procurement and Project at the National Health Insurance Authority (NIA).

 Political career

 Yeboah is a member of the New Patriotic Party (NPP).
 He contested and won the Atwima Nwabiagya North parliamentary seat in the 2024 general elections.
 He began his first term in the Eighth Parliament of the Fourth Republic of Ghana in January 2025.

 Parliamentary committees

 In Parliament, he serves on the following committees: